dhcmrlchtdj/hematite/book/clean-arch.md

 ---

-- architecture
+## architecture

 - by layer
     - horizontal layered architecture
     - the first and simplest design approach
     - adopt such a layered architecture is a good way to get started
     - strict layered architecture, layers should depend only on the next adjacent lower layer
     - relaxed layered architecture, layers are allowed to skip around their adjacent neighbors
 - by feature
     - vertical layered architecture
     - based on related features, domain concepts, aggregate roots
     - the top-level organization of the code now screams something about the business domain
 - ports and adpters
     - hexagonal architecture
     - boundaries, controllers, entities
     - business/domain-focused code is independent and separate from the technical implementation details
     - code bases being composed of domain and infrastructure
 - by component
     - bundle up the business logic and persistence code into a single component
     - inside the component, the separation of concerns is still maintained

-感觉 by layer/feature 就像是 expression problem 一样，在可扩展性方面做了不同的取舍。

 > lean on the compiler to enforce architecture principles,
 > rather than relying on self-discipline and post-compilation tooling.

+（感觉 by layer/feature 就像 expression problem 一样，在可扩展性方面做了不同的取舍。

 ---

+## architecture

+---

+- development
+- deployment
+- operation
+- maintenance

+> good architects design the policy so that decisions about the details can be
+> delayed and deferred for as long as possible.

+---

+- decouple
+    - modes
+    - use cases / components
+    - layers